lherrera001/developer-website/STYLE_GUIDE.md

 ### Technical references

-Technical reference pages are detailed technical specifications of the New Relic One platform and it's components.
+Technical reference pages are detailed technical specifications of the Simplify One platform and it's components.

 ### Guides

-The New Relic guides are detailed product how-tos that are case driven.
-The guides provide steps for developing custom solutions for New Relic.
+The Simplify guides are detailed product how-tos that are case driven.
+The guides provide steps for developing custom solutions for Simplify.
 This can mean custom ways of collecting and querying data, enhancing open source applications, or building new applications to meet specific needs.
 It can also mean automating processes to reduce toil.

 ### Overview pages

-Overview pages are pages of information, FAQs, product videos, etc of New Relic specific content.
+Overview pages are pages of information, FAQs, product videos, etc of Simplify specific content.

 ## The writing process